Monday, December 27, 2010

 Needless to say, not many participants came away from this film unscathed.

 The young stars' universally negative reaction to Blum's profile was certainly understandable.
 If you are woefully unprepared for the demands of instant (or even gradual) fame, you will certainly be unprepared for anything not remotely worshipful that pops up about you in the press.
 But then again: Remember how invincible you felt when you were young?
-Now multiply that times 100 and add in agents, limos, parties, media buzz, hotel-elevator fellatio, pushy parents and everyone telling you “You’re It!!!”
+Now multiply that times 100 and add in agents, limos, parties, media buzz, hotel-elevator oral sex, pushy parents and everyone telling you “You’re It!!!”
 Blum adopts a by-now identifiable tone; today, this would be described as “snarktastic,” but it's really as old as newsprint itself: the adopting of a sort of big picture glibness that acts as a journalistic wedge between you and your subjects.
-It’s also the way a journalist “sells” a story to a reader, by taking a sort of removed-yet-commanding tone (e.g., America’s trust in newsman Walter Cronkite seemed to increase according to how stentorian he made his voice).
+It’s also the way a journalist “sells” a story to a reader, by taking a sort of removed-yet-commanding tone.
 After all, one of the first thing they teach you in Lamestream Media 101 is that it’s a fine line between an article and a press release.

 If there is a slight unfairness about the article, is that Blum simply profiled three of the St. Elmo stars, and that actors who didn’t hang out with them or were interested in other things than partying got included in with the rest.
-(Moore, Sheedy and McCarthy were mentioned only in passing -- Winningham not at all.)
+(Moore, Sheedy and McCarthy were mentioned only in passing – Winningham, the best actor of the lot, not at all.)
 Ally Sheedy told Interview in 1998: "[The article] immediately started this terrible association with us, that we were these kids who had too much, too fast.”
 Andrew McCarthy, who wound up nursing a nasty cigarette and alcohol habit much in the vein of his S.E.F. character, told the New York Observer in 1999.
 "It didn't have anything to do with me!
 It didn't exist!”"
-McCarthy told writer Susanna Gora: "The media made up this sort of tribe.
+He told writer Susanna Gora: "The media made up this sort of tribe.
 I don't think I've seen any of these people since we finished St. Elmo's Fire."

 In some weird way, the “fallout” from the New York article prevented an even-more-embarrassing sequel to S.E.F.
 Screenwriter Carl Kurlander, who would later go to write and produce Saved by the Bell: The New Class, has admitted that Schumacher started him on a “St. Elmo’s II” script immediately after the first film but that it was too soon and also impossible to get the young cast members together again.
 Director Joel Schumacher has expressed interest in reuniting the cast for a sequel and claims he gets weekly letters and emails pleading with him to continue the story of our Georgetown urchins.